majaliju/sinatra-react-backend/README.md

 By default, the above command will run your server on:
 [http://localhost:9292](http://localhost:9292).

 - NOTE: currently this is deployed to Heroku via postgres but is going to be migrated soon to Render.
-It's currently configured to run on your local server but will need re-configuration of the database.yml file for Heroku deployment.
-There is a workaround within the WORKAROUND-NOTE.md as a temporary fix.
-This will be updated soon with a proper and cohesive deployment. ***
+It's currently configured to deploy to Heroku but to be able to use it on your local machine, follow the instructions in WORKAROUND-NOTE.md file.
+This backend is going to be deployed to Render and this is a quick workaround in the meantime.
+From the future moving on, you will be able to deploy it locally without any adjustments. ***

 ## WHERE?